 Embrace the opportunity to implement best practices and improve efficiency during your software implementation.
 Rather than simply replicating existing workflows, use this as a chance to innovate and optimize.

-Align your new software with improved processes to ensure maximum value from your investment.
+Align your new accounting software for construction with improved processes to ensure maximum value from your investment.
 Taking process change head-on can lead to significant productivity improvements and help your company stay competitive.

 7. Prepare for Comprehensive Testing (Technology)